ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/attack-ruleset/web-attacks/common-web-attacks.md

 Another common web attack is a directory traversal attack, an exploit that attempts to access files on your server not imminently accessible through a web interface.
 This attack takes advantage of insecure file permissions and web requests that have not been sanitized.
 This exploit could allow an attacker to view the '/etc/passwd' file of your server for example, or access directories contain sensitive information like payment gateway details or credentials.

 Directory traversal attacks can be detected by monitoring for web requests that seem to be navigating up to parent directories.
-For example, if our website is located at /var/www/html, an attacker could utilize this attack to access our /etc/passwd files with https://website.com/../../../../etc/passwd.
+For example, if our website is located at /var/www/html, an attacker could utilise this attack to access our /etc/passwd files with https://website.com/../../../../etc/passwd.

 **Signatures detected**